baominh5xx2/Positive-and-negative-classification-of-customer-product-comments/readme.md

 **Steps:**
 1. Extract feature vectors using **PhoBERT embeddings**.
 2. Train and evaluate **SVM with different kernels** (`linear`, `RBF`, `poly`) and **Logistic Regression**.
+3. Using two treatments to train the model: scikit-learn library (training on CPU) and cuML to call the API of scikit-learn for training on GPU.
-3. Compare accuracy and other metrics.
+4. Compare accuracy and other metrics.

 ---